How To Know When It's Time To Walk Away From Love

 When You've Lost Who You Are

 If you wake up one morning and realize that you don't even know who you are because you've changed yourself so much in order to keep your significant other happy, it's a good sign that you should walk away from the relationship.
-Real love does not require another person to change.
+Real romantic love does not require another person to change.
 If the person that you're in a relationship with does not love you for who you are, and there's no point in staying in the relationship.

 When You Know In Your Gut

 It's important to trust the gut feeling that you have in life.
 If you just know that your relationship isn't right, even if you can't quite put your finger on what it is, then there's no reason to stay in the relationship.
-If you find yourself in this position and you're married, then you want to address it with your spouse and try counseling to see if you can figure out what it is instead of just walking away from your marriage.
+If you find yourself in this position and you're married, then you want to address it with your spouse and try counseling to see if you can figure out what it is instead of just walking away from love and your marriage.
 But if you're only dating, there's no reason to continue a relationship when you don't feel like it's the right thing even if you don't know the reason why.

 There's nothing wrong with trying to take some time to figure out what the problem is, but in the end, sometimes you just know, and you need to trust your gut.